kubernetes-sigs/gateway-api/docs-src/tls.md

 # TLS details

-Service APIs allow for a variety of ways to configure TLS.
+Gateway API allow for a variety of ways to configure TLS.
 This document lays out various TLS settings and gives general guidelines on how to use them effectively.